befeleme/karolinasurma.eu/content/2021-02-15_like-columbus-but-better.md

 You may know one of the popular offline mobile applications, [OsmAnd](https://wiki.openstreetmap.org/wiki/OsmAnd).
 If you don't, try it.
-It has some grat features helping with planning mountain hiking, especially altitude profile.
+It has some great features helping with planning mountain hiking, especially altitude profile.

 The well-known maps in Czechia, [mapy.cz](https://en.mapy.cz/), use OpenStreetMap for showing foreign countries data.